maddc0de/maddc0de/README.md

    🔭 I have recently graduated from [Makers Academy](https://makers.tech/) Software Development Bootcamp and I am open to roles

-   🌱 I’m currently improving my skills in React and want to learn React Native and TypeScript
+   🌱 I’m currently improving my skills in React and Python and want to learn React Native with TypeScript
 </section>

 <section align="center">